 Pneumatic linear actuators use pressurized air or gas.
 Their basic design is also hundred of years old, but are usually powered in modern times by an electric compressor.
 They are used in applications typically requiring 100 PSI or less, or when high speeds are needed ranging from a couple of inches per second to over 60 inches of travel per second.
 Applications include switches, sensors, air compressors, pumps, dentistry, mining, nail guns, mail tubes, door closers, and countless industrial applications.

 Piezoelectric actuators use voltage to expand a material, usually a ceramic.
 They allow for extremely fine positioning down to the subnanometer range with very short ranges in motion and can bear extreme loads exceeding several tons.
-They also offer the fastest acceleration rates available exceeding 10,000 Gs.
-One advantage over linear actuators using electric motors is that piezoelectric actuators generate little or no measurable magnetic field.
+They also offer the fastest acceleration rates available, exceeding 10,000 Gs.
+One advantage of using electric motors is that piezoelectric actuators generate little or no measurable magnetic field.
 Other advantages include low power consumption, little wear and tear or abrasion (which make them ideal for clean rooms), and no practical temperature limitations since the piezoelectric effect operates at near 0 Kelvin.
 They are used primarily in industrial and scientific applications.

 Deltron Precision manufactures several families of linear actuators including Ball & Crossed Roller Slides, Micrometer Positioning Stages, DL Linear Actuators, High Speed Belt Drive Actuators, Posi Drives® (Lead Screw Driven), and Air Actuators.

 For cost efficiency and quick turnaround times, Del-Tron Precision delivers.
 Visit www.Deltron.com or call 800-245-5013.